HanumappaAK/Virtual-Vibe/README.md

 - This project utilizes the Agora SDK for live video calling.

 ## Support
-For any issues or suggestions, please open an issue in the GitHub repository or contact the developer at [your-email].
+For any issues or suggestions, please open an issue in the GitHub repository or contact the developer at hanumappa2003@gmail.com.